solar-society/solar-society.github.io/_pages/members.md

 <img src="/assets/images/bio-photos/gunsu-01.jpg">
 </div>

-Gunsun is a Professor of the Department of Physcis of POSTECH.
+[Gunsu](https://www.linkedin.com/in/gunsu-yun-77052475/) is a Professor of the Department of Physcis of POSTECH.
 He is a distinguished researcher specializing in plasma physics and magnetohydrodynamics (MHD).
 He earned his Ph.D.
 (2008) and M.S.
 (2004) in plasma physics from the California Institute of Technology and a B.S.
 (1998) from POSTECH.
 His research focuses on high-pressure plasma source technologies,